Amoebas in Pond Water, Dysentery, and Brain Inflammation

 Amoeba proteus is a microscopic organism with a large cell.
 It's available at most science supply companies that sell living organisms and is often used by schools.
 In nature, it lives in bodies of fresh water, such as ponds.
 It feeds on smaller one-celled creatures, algae, and rotifers.
 Rotifers are multicellular creatures but are smaller than many unicellular ones.
 There are other amoebas in pond water, but Amoeba proteus is a good one for students to observe because of its size.
 It's shown in the video below.

 An amoeba appears to extend pseudopods with purpose when it's trying to catch its prey, but it's actually responding to specific stimuli created by the prey's presence.
 Researchers have discovered that pseudopods are produced due to a variety of stimuli, including chemical gradients, temperature gradients, and electric fields.

 The amoeba extends its pseudopods around and over its prey, trapping it in a drop of water.
-Cell membrane surrounds the prey on all sides, forming a food vacuole, which is incorporated into the amoeba's body.
+The cell membrane of the amoeba eventually surrounds the prey on all sides and forms a food vacuole, which is incorporated into the amoeba's body.
 This method of feeding is called phagocytosis.
 Once the prey is trapped, digestive enzymes enter the food vacuole.
-These kill the prey and digest it.
+These kill the prey and digest it